Saturday, May 24, 2025

 Parliament discussed and explained this, way back on March 15, 2002 (source: Hansard):

-Despite NRW's expectation that all their signs must have regard paid to them, they didn't actually have any signs at the site I was at; I checked before flying - which is one reason the NRW staff became cocky and aggressive, hanging around as though he wanted to punch me in the face.
+Despite NRW's expectation that all their signs must have regard paid to them, they didn't actually have any signs at the site I was at; I checked before flying - which is one reason the NRW staff became cocky and aggressive, hanging around without purpose but as though he wanted to punch me in the face.
 I guess NRW has only had some five years since their policy was adopted to put some 50p signs up.

 At least the auditors will have plenty of material to work with, for a long time coming.
 I might even become one, myself!

 An edifice to incompetence: NRW's completely eroded and partly-collapsed lookout at Newborough in 2014.
-Note the level of the sand to the rear (over which a boardwalk is now draped) and how far it dropped during just one storm.
+Note the level of the sand to the rear (over which a boardwalk is now draped) and how far (about 2m) it dropped during just one storm.

 As for NRW, I do always like to highlight that, at this reserve, which is a sand dune system, they paid £240,000 of our tax money (£347,400 at 2024 prices) to build a timber walkway and lookout which, as anyone except NRW knew, would quickly be destroyed, both by storm damage and inundation by sand.
 Which is precisely what happened within just a few months.
 They've been spending more money patching it up in retreat, ever since and by now, only a few planks of boardwalk remain.
 By now, their whole plan to increase income is falling apart as their tourist car park, which was enlarged a few years ago with no consideration given to the increased traffic congestion within tiny Newborough village, brings traffic chaos and many red, angry faces on a daily basis.